TGuillerme/dispRity/README.md

 * <a href="https://scholar.google.co.uk/scholar?hl=en&as_sdt=0%2C5&q=Oceanic+islands+of+Wallacea+as+a+source+for+dispersal+and+diversification+of+murine+rodents&btnG="><img src="http://tguillerme.github.io/images/649298-64.png" height="15" widht="15"/></a>
 KC Rowe, AS Achmadi, PH Fabre, JJ Schenk, SJ Steppan, JA Esselstyn. (**2019**) Oceanic islands of Wallacea as a source for dispersal and diversification of murine rodents.
-Journal of Biogeography.[DOI:10.1007/s11692-019-09482-w](https://link.springer.com/article/10.1007/s11692-019-09482-w)
+Journal of Biogeography.
+[DOI:10.1007/s11692-019-09482-w](https://link.springer.com/article/10.1007/s11692-019-09482-w)

 * <a href="https://scholar.google.co.uk/scholar?hl=en&as_sdt=0%2C5&q=The+Shape+of+Weaver%3A+Investigating+Shape+Disparity+in+Orb-Weaving+Spiders+%28Araneae%2C+Araneidae%29+Using+Geometric+Morphometrics&btnG="><img src="http://tguillerme.github.io/images/649298-64.png" height="15" widht="15"/></a>